hhy37/zkproofs/README.md

 ING's zero knowledge range-proof precompiled contract for the go-ethereum client.

+## Important note:

+The current version of this library implements the whitepaper “An Efficient Range Proof Scheme” by Kun Peng and Feng Bao.
+This protocol contains a security vulnerability: the magnitude of the committed value is leaked from public values in the proofs.
+Therefore, the proof is not zero knowledge.
+We’re currently evaluating which protocol to use instead in order to provide a secure Zero Knowledge Proof protocol.

 ## Intro

 One fundamental concern in blockchain technology is the confidentiality of the data on the blockchain.
 In order to reach consensus between all independent nodes in a blockchain network, each node must be able to validate all transactions (for instance against double-spent), in most cases this means that the content of the transactions is visible to all nodes.
 Fortunately several solutions exist that preserve confidentiality on a blockchain (private transactions, HyperLedger Fabric Channels, Payment Channels, Homomorphic encryption, transaction-mixing, zero knowledge proofs etc.).
 This article describes the implementation of a zero-knowledge range-proof in Ethereum.